wcampbell0x2a/hackasat/README.md

 # hackasat

-Solution code to the i_see_stars hackasat Defcon 2020 CTF, also additional work on breaking encryption and decryption for my own research purposes.
+Solution code for the i_see_stars hackasat Defcon 2020 CTF, also additional work on breaking encryption and decryption for my own research purposes.